-The Italian education system is largely dominated by state schools, and Milan is no exception.
-Expats who don’t intend to stay for the long term usually opt for private international schools, but these are expensive and competition for places is high.
+The Italian education system is primarily dominated by state schools, and Milan is no exception.
+Expats who don’t intend to stay for the long term usually opt for private international schools, but these are expensive, and competition for places is high.
 The blend of Italian cultural heritage with a modern educational approach makes Milan an intriguing place for expat families to consider for their children’s education.

-The school year runs from around mid-September to June, aligning with the typical European academic calendar.
+The school year in Milan extends from around mid-September to June, aligning with the typical European academic calendar.
 There is a two-week winter break towards the end of December, allowing students to celebrate Christmas and New Year with their families.
-Shorter breaks in February and April provide much-needed respite, while the summer break at the end of the academic year lasts about 12 weeks, offers a substantial period for relaxation and travel.
+Shorter breaks in February and April provide much-needed respite, while the summer break at the end of the academic year, lasting about 12 weeks, offers a substantial period for relaxation and travel.

 Public schools in Milan